Prestonhall31/DAND_ML/README.md

 Preston Hall
 November 2019

-## 1. Introduction

-> Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
-As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?**

-The goal of this project is to train a supervised maching learning algorithm using data obtained from the Enron Scandal.
+The goal of this project is to train a supervised maching learning algorithm using data obtained from the Enron Scandal data set.
 This data set contains financial information and email data from various employees in the former company.
 Enron was an energy commodities and services corporation that went bankrupt in 2001 due to fraud.
 You can learn more about the scandal here.
-This ML project will attempt to classify whether an Enron employee was a person of interest (POI).

-#### Data Exploration
+### 1. Data Exploration
+>Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
+As part of your answer, give some background on the dataset and how it can be used to answer the project question.
+Were there any outliers in the data when you got it, and how did you handle those?

+This dataset was provided in a pickle file, which I then extracted using Python's Pickle package.
+I converted the dataset to a pandas dataframe for easier manipulation and data cleaning.

+Using pandas `.info()` method I could set that there were 146 rows(names) and 21 columns(attributes).
+The attributes included:
+>salary
+to_messages
+deferral_payments
+total_payments
+exercised_stock_options
+bonus
+restricted_stock
+shared_receipt_with_poi
+restricted_stock_deferred
+total_stock_value
+expenses
+loan_advances
+from_messages
+other
+from_this_person_to_poi
+poi
+director_fees
+deferred_income
+long_term_incentive
+email_address
+from_poi_to_this_person

+The 'poi' attribute is a boolean value that tells us whether this individual was involved in the Enron scandal.
+Using machine learning algorithms, we can spot patterns across multiple variables that enable more accurate classification.

-I converted the dataset to a pandas dataframe for easier manipulation and cleaning.
-Using `df.info()` I could set that there were 146 rows(names) and 21 columns(attributes).
-Since this was a low enough amount, I printed the names and reviewed for anything that might stick out to me.
-The rows, 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' stuck out particularly as these are not people.
-I decided to remove them from the dataset.
+Since this was a low enough amount, I chose to print the names and review for anything data that might look out of place.
+The rows, 'TOTAL' and 'THE TRAVEL AGENCY IN THE PARK' are not individuals so I decided to remove them from the dataset.

 Missing data can make it difficult to have accurate results when running algorithms.
 I checked which rows had mostly null values and removed all rows with more than 85% null values, which turned out to be: